Eat. Educate. Empower.

 2017 - We received funding through the USDA's SNAP-Ed program and became a local educational partner

 EAT360 grew to become our signature in-school nutrition education program, gaining momentum by building on the original Culinary Classroom model.
-With the support of SNAP-Ed, the EAT360 program provides community wellness to 15 partner schools by leading youth and caregiver cooking classes and promoting healthy environments through physical activity, school garden initiatives, and more.
+With the support of SNAP-Ed, the EAT360 program provides community wellness to partner schools in Philadelphia by leading youth and caregiver cooking classes and promoting healthy environments through physical activity, school garden initiatives, and more.

 2019 - We advanced into the clinical nutrition space